DE WITT

 's are said to be “of the first class.”
 This point always requires special investigation.
 Using the equations of motion together with the constraints

-where denotes the Poisson bracket.
-In particular, the time rate of change of a is given by
+denotes the Poisson bracket.
+In particular, the time rate of change of a

 Since the